p-argento/uni/ALGO/Data Structure in Python.md

 > Sometimes you keep the same time data in two different collections at the same time, for choosing the best one in terms of performance each time.

+> Before implementing, ask yourself what is the best data structure for your task.
+> The first question is: list or dictionary?

 ## List comprehensions
 > Please force yourself to use list comprehensions

+They work for dictionaries as well.
+Of course using curly brackets.